rocky-linux/documentation/docs/guides/containers/podman-nextcloud.md

 ./build.sh
 ```

-Wait until it's done, and move on to the next step.
+Wait until it is done, and move on to the next step.

-## Step 03: Create the `db-tools` Container Image
+## Step 03: Create the `db-tools` container image

-For the purposes of this guide, we're keeping the database setup as simple as we can.
-You'll want to keep track of the following, and modify them as needed:
+For the purposes of this guide, we are keeping the database setup as simple as we can.
+You will want to keep track of the following, and modify them as needed:

 * Database name: ncdb
 * Database user: nc-user
 * Database pass: nc-pass
-* Your server IP address (we'll be using an example IP below)
+* Your server IP address (we will be using an example IP below)

-First, change to the folder where you'll be building the db-tools image:
+First, change to the folder where you will be building the db-tools image:

 ```bash
 cd /root/db-tools